-Can you just imagine how much work still needed to be done?
+Can you just imagine how much work still needs to be done?
 The laying of the conduit for the electrical wiring had to be complete before the concrete could be poured over them and then it all smoothed out.

 Then it was time for the slate for the floors to be laid.
 This was done by two women and they did a wonderful job.

 The slate was sourced in Rustenburg which is a long way off and sent by train and carefully unloaded at the siding and transported on the tractor-trailer to the building site.

 Slate ships and breaks very easily so this had to be very carefully handled.

 The lovely rose quartz, which is used for the cladding of the entire house, barring the front wall, was sourced in Luneberg and transported to the farm.